 “LAN” means PEBA’s limited-distance distributed processing network (local area network) that comprises PEBA Equipment and supporting communication facilities interconnected by a transmission medium in order to facilitate the inter-exchange of data through the Internet, as further described in the Solicitation.

-“Licensed Programs” means thethe Contractor Base Programs, and the Enhancements, Defect Corrections, modifications, and changes to the Base Programs as well as all Derivative Works prepared therefrom pursuant to this Contract or delivered to PEBA hereunder, all Documentation related thereto, and any other Deliverable provided by Contractor hereunder that is not considered any of the foregoing or Work Product.
-Licensed Programs will not include Work Product, Third Party Software or Third-Party Equipment.Contractor’s Hosting
+“Licensed Programs” means the executable code form of Version 10 of the V3 Software for the modules listed on the License Order Form as well as those Upgrades and configurations as may be provided by the Contractor, as may be installed by Customer in accordance with the License Agreement or hosted by Contractorpursuant to a Subscription Agreement.

+“LOB Named User” means any (i) individual accessing any of the Licensed Software’s functions, features, services, screens, other components of the Licensed Software (other than self-service functions) or data within the Licensed Software either directly or indirectly through another system (via database access, service layer access, messaging, html access or other means of systems integration); and (ii) system accessing the Licensed Software, or any or all of its functions, features, services, screens, other components or data within the Licensed Software.
+For the avoidance of doubt, in the case of a system being used as an indirect means of providing access to the Licensed Software’s non self-service functions, features, services, screens, other components or data within the Contractor’s Hosting Service to “individuals”, each individual user accessing such system shall be counted as an LOB Named User.

 “Go Live” means the date that the applicable software of a Phase or the entire System is first used by PEBA in an operational, non-test environment, utilizing actual production data.